broeker/spacebook/pages/privacy.md

 ## Make your site searchable!

 ::: callout
-If you want to open up your site to Google and other search engines, simply remove the **robots.txt** file from the root of your project.
+If you want to open up your site to Google and other search engines, simply remove or rename the **robots.md** file from the root of your project.
 :::

 ## Remove noreferrer and/or nofollow attributes!